 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-If a retest is postponed, progress may stagnate or worse, the nutritional program might further unbalance a person rather than move him toward better health.
-Many people believe that foods and nutritional supplements are harmless.
-This is not altogether true.
-For example, for a fast oxidizer metabolic type, B-complex vitamins can make a personŐs anxiety worse!
 An improper diet or supplement program could also make a person even more depressed, in some cases.
 If toxic metals are in the process of being eliminated, one may require different supplements to support the body, a different detoxification regimen, or lifestyle changes to support the process.
-These are just a few examples of why retesting is so critical for the best results with nutritional balancing.
+These are just a few examples of why retesting is so critical for the best results with development.

 OTHER REASONS FOR RETESTING THE HAIR

 1. Safety.
-Retests are needed to make sure the healing program is actually improving oneŐs health, rather than making it worse or having little positive effect.
-Safety is always the most important consideration in nutritional balancing science, and should be in all medical care as well.
+Retests are needed to make sure the healing program is actually improving oneŐs health.
+Safety is always the most important consideration in development science, and we wish it were most important in all of health care.

 2. Maintaining a high vitality level.
-We find that when the nutrition program is set up to gently balance body chemistry, a personŐs vitality increases dramatically.
-This is necessary for deep healing and spiritual development.
+We find that when the development program is set up to balance body chemistry, a personŐs vitality increases dramatically.
+This is necessary for deep healing and development.
 Retesting regularly is the only way to assess whether the program is appropriate to maximize vitality and adaptive energy production.

 3. Addressing new stress factors in a personŐs life.
-Retests allow us to alter a nutritional balancing program to account for all types of changes in a personŐs lifestyle, diet, or any type of new situation that may possibly be affecting body chemistry.
+Retests allow us to alter a development program to account for changes in a personŐs life that may affect body chemistry.
 This is critical to assure the highest vitality level and a balanced body chemistry in the face of stressors of all kinds such as accidents, divorce, and even a new job or a move.

 5. Addressing latent and sub-clinical health conditions.
 Most people have latent health conditions.
-These may be chronic infections, tumors, tissue weaknesses or other conditions that are so small or mild they are not revealed on standard medical tests.
+These may be chronic infections, tumors, artery disease, tissue weaknesses or other conditions that are so hidden they are not revealed on standard medical tests.
 However, they are important if one is to prevent health problems later in life.

-Nutritional balancing science can and does always address these hidden conditions.
-Often the only evidence of their existence is a significant shift on a hair mineral retest after a person has been on a nutritional balancing program for several months.
-Once again, through the retest it is possible to then adjust the nutritional balancing program to assist the body to heal these sub-clinical and latent conditions.
+Development science can and does always address these hidden conditions.
+Often the only evidence of their existence is a significant shift on a hair mineral retest after a person has been on a development program for several months or longer.
+Using the retest, it is possible to adjust the development program to assist the body to heal these sub-clinical and latent conditions.

 7. Reassurance, guidance and feedback for practitioners.
-Retests provide a lot of reassurance for practitioners and patients alike.
-If no change occurs at all on a retest, for example, perhaps the patient is not following the diet, supplements and lifestyle correctly.
+Retests provide a lot of reassurance for both Helpers and clients.
+If no change occurs at all on a retest, for example, perhaps the person is not following the diet, supplements and lifestyle correctly.
 Perhaps there is so much psychological or other stress that it is negating the benefits of the program and must be addressed.
-Rarely the cause is the program was not set up properly.

 HOW MANY RETESTS DOES A PERSON NEED?